fertrig/trigoso.xyz/static/resume.md

 Raleigh, NC

 ## Summary
-Senior Software Engineer.
-Principal product architect and developer.
-Writer and speaker.
-Advanced technical expertise in Dart, Flutter, Swift, React, Node, Javascript.
-Working professionally since 2005.
+Senior Software Engineer, Principal Developer, and Software Architect.
+A rare talent possessing deep technical expertise, strong problem solving skills, and discipline.
+Delivering professional solutions since 2005.

 ## Professional Skills
 Rich history leading the development of all aspects of complex software systems.
 Experience building mobile apps, developer tools, cloud-based APIs, SaaS products, and open source projects.

-Extensive background building mobile applications in Dart, Flutter, and Swift; web applications using React, Node, and Javascript; and desktop applications using Swift and C++.
+Extensive experience building mobile applications in iOS and Android using Dart, Flutter, and Swift; web applications using React, Node, and Javascript; and desktop applications using Swift and C++.

 Seasoned expertise researching and designing new technical solutions; deploying, monitoring, and instrumenting software systems; designing new experiences; testing software systems and components.